-To initiate the Slave Receiver mode, TWAR and TWCR must be initialized as follows:
+To initiate the slave receiver mode, TWAR and TWCR must be initialized as follows:

-TWAR TWA6 TWA5 TWA4 TWA3 TWA2 TWA1 TWA0 TWGCE value Device's Own Slave Address
+TWAR TWA6 TWA5 TWA4 TWA3 TWA2 TWA1 TWA0 TWGCE value Device's s own slave a address

-The upper 7 bits are the address to which the 2-wire Serial Interface will respond when addressed by a Master.
+The upper 7 bits are the address to which the 2-wire serial interface will respond when addressed by a master.
 If the LSB is set, the TWI will respond to the general call address (0x00), otherwise it will ignore the general call address.

-TWCR TWINT TWEA TWSTA TWSTO TWWC TWEN - TWIE value 0 1 0 0 0 1 0 Х
+TWCR TWINT TWEA TWSTA TWSTO тwwс TWEN - TWIE value 0 1 0 0 0 1 0 Х